Diabetes also increases your risk of glaucoma and other eye problems.

 You may see two different types of eye doctors:

-- An ophthalmologist is a medical doctor who is an eye specialist trained to diagnose and treat eye problems.
+- An ophthalmologist is a medical doctor who is an eye specialist.

-- An optometrist is a health care provider trained to diagnose and treat problems with your vision.
-Many can do screening exams for damage from diabetes.
-Once you have eye disease caused by diabetes, you need to see an ophthalmologist.
+- An optometrist is a doctor of optometry.
+Once you have eye disease caused by diabetes, you will likely also see an ophthalmologist.

 The doctor will check your vision using a chart of random letters of different sizes.
 This is called the Snellen chart.

-You will then be given eye drops so that the doctor can better see the back of the eye.
+You will then be given eye drops to widen (dilate) the pupils of your eyes so that the doctor can better see the back of the eye.
 You may feel stinging when the drops are first placed.
 You may have a metallic taste in your mouth.

 To see the back of your eye, the doctor looks through a special magnifying glass using a bright light.
 The doctor can then see areas that may be damaged by diabetes: